elliotczarik/academic-projects/Biomedical Engineering Final Project/project_biomedical_README.md

 # Mechanical Characterisation of a Surgical Endo Pouch

-**Course:** Biomedical Engineering Minor — TU Delft
+**Course:** BME Minor Projects at TU Delft
 **Team:** Tony Euwals, Elliot Czarik, Elvira Zonneveld, Geert Wormgoor, Jibiao Zhang
 **Supervised by:** Dr. Johann Rhemrev, Dr. Jim English, Prof. dr. John van den Dobbelsteen
-**Date:** 2026
+**Date:** January 2026

 ---

 ## Overview

 During laparoscopic morcellation procedures (e.g. myomectomies, hysterectomies), tissue is broken into fragments inside a surgical endo pouch to prevent the spread of potentially malignant cells.
-If the pouch tears or ruptures during the procedure, containment is lost — with serious consequences for the patient.
+If the pouch tears or ruptures during the procedure, containment is lost and this event can have serious consequences for the patient.
 This project developed and executed a mechanical test battery to characterise the safety and durability of a newly designed endo pouch prototype across four critical phases of its use.

 ## Research Questions